 The French renewal of the Roads to Santiago de Compostela started in the 50’s, driven by the French Company of Friends of Santiago de Compostela.
 Its historians and archivists rediscover the Codex Calixtinus, a text preserved in Santiago de Compostela but not widely distributed in the Middle Ages.
 Its anonymous author describes 4 French roads, all starting in a great sanctuary: Saint-Martin de Tours, La Madeleine de Vézelay, Notre-Dame du Puy and Saint-Gilles du Gard.
 Those 4 roads, originally literary and symbolic, became real when the trail roads were marked from the 1970’s.

 The 2nd December 1998 was registered to the World Heritage 71 monuments, including 7 monumental complex and 7 trail sections.
 All witness the many aspects of pilgrimage: spiritual ones, material ones and also the medieval context.
-Those elements are widespread among 10 regions, 32 departments and 95 communes and chosen to represent the geographical extent of pilgrimage, without fully reconstructing it.
+Those elements are widespread among 10 regions, 32 departments and 95 communes (regions, departments and communes are administrative divisions of the French territory) and chosen to represent the geographical extent of pilgrimage, without fully reconstructing it.
 The chosen sites are showing a wide variety of architectural styles, design solutions or examples of furniture devoting the saints.

 Moissac and Compostela